h3xar0n/gradplan/README.md

 ## Students

-### index.html
-* in "Our Students", 4 student profile images in circles, names

 ### studentsindex.html
 * 4 entries repeated
 * Phone friendly version is column from index.html style, image and name